corememltd/interop-eap-tls13/README.md

 The project is already configured to test TLSv1.3 without the user having to edit any configuration files.

+On the target system (container, server or VM) the project is located at `/opt/networkradius/interop-eap-tls13` and various configuration files are symlink'ed into place.
+The `setup` shell script contains the machinery to bring up the project on a bare system.

 ## Testing

 The project comes with a number of `eapol_test` configuration files for you to use by running: